wjgibson/limitless-automation-possibilities/Documentation/Development.md

 15: The project API needs a database in order to run so we need to download postgress<br>
 16: Install with default settings <br>
 17: While setting up the application make sure that when prompted to create a password you make it `password` <br>
-18: Finish setting up postgress and download our mock database dump at https://github.com/wjgibson/lap-visual-ide-API/blob/master/dump-LAP_PG-202211231651.sql<br>
+18: Finish setting up postgress and download our mock database dump at https://github.com/wjgibson/lap-visual-ide-API/blob/master/iteration_4_lap_dump.sql<br>
-19: Navigate to the file location in the command line and run this command psql -U -f dump-postgres.sql <br>
+19: Navigate to the file location in the command line and run this command `psql -U -f iteration_4_lap_dump.sql` <br>
 20: The database should now be ready to be used by the API <br>

 ## Folder Structure